justingrant94/projec2-Bobs-Burger/README.md

  HomePage

-The Homepage is a hero image of Bob’s burger with a button in the center of the page which takes the user to the characters List which is the Nav.
+The Homepage is a hero image of Bob’s Burgers with a button in the centre of the page which takes the user to the characters List which is the Nav.

 <img width="1512" alt="Screenshot 2022-06-21 at 12 34 17" src="https://user-images.githubusercontent.com/73545574/175277897-c584ae24-c4e2-474c-afef-9cd07f924a07.png">